 Barbara’s journalism has garnered the Canadian Association of Journalist’s Investigative Journalism prize and two citations of merit from the Michener Award for meritorious public service journalism.
 She holds an honours bachelor’s degree in journalism from Carleton University.
 For nearly twenty years, Barbara was the news editor at the Canadian Medical Association Journal (CMAJ), where her work frequently appeared.
 She has also published in Ottawa Magazine, The Globe and Mail, The Ottawa Citizen, Chatelaine and other media.
 She wrote the text for The Back Forty: Farm Life in the Ottawa Valley, which was a Canadian bestseller.

-She lives in Ottawa with her husband, artist Stuart Kinmond.
+Barbara lives in a hidden house in downtown Ottawa with her husband, visual artist Stuart Kinmond.